JBAujogue/BERT-playground/README.md

 # Transformers for NLP

+### Disclaimer
-_Disclaimer_: This work is an attempt to explore the landscape provided by the :hugging_face: Transformers library.
+This work is an attempt to explore the landscape provided by the :hugging: Transformers library.<br>
 It puts the accent on completeness and explainability, and doesn't cover the following aspects:
   - No experiment tracking, eg using mlflow or WandB
   - Unverified compatibility with Google Colab
   - Usage of small models only (< 20M parameters)